 This sample demonstrates how to combine Bluetooth® mesh and Bluetooth Low Energy features in a single application.

 This sample supports the following development kits:

 The sample also requires a smartphone with nRF Connect for Mobile and one of the following apps:

 The purpose of this sample is to showcase an application where a peripheral can operate independently of Bluetooth mesh.
 It combines the features of the Bluetooth: Peripheral LBS sample and the Bluetooth: Mesh light sample into a single application.

 The LED Button Service (LBS) controls the state of a LED and monitors the state of a button on the device.
 Bluetooth mesh controls and monitors the state of a separate LED on the device.
 The LBS and Bluetooth mesh do not share any states on the device and operate independently of each other.

 To be truly independent, the LBS must be able to advertise its presence independently of Bluetooth mesh.
-Since Bluetooth mesh uses the advertiser as its main channel of communication, the application must be configured to allow sharing of this resource.
+Because Bluetooth mesh uses the advertiser as its main channel of communication, you must configure the application to allow sharing of this resource.
 To achieve this, extended advertising is enabled with two simultaneous advertising sets.
 One of these sets is used to handle all Bluetooth mesh communication, while the other is used for advertising the LBS.

 Extended advertising is a requirement for achieving multiple advertisers in this sample.